 You can install SQL Server Integration Services on a computer that has no previous instances of SQL Server.

-When you upgrade to SQL Server 2017 Integration Services (SSIS) on a machine that has one of these earlier versions of Integration Services already installed, SQL Server 2017 Integration Services (SSIS) is installed side-by-side with the earlier version.
+When you upgrade to the latest version of Integration Services on a computer that has an earlier version of Integration Services already installed, the current version is installed side by side with the earlier version.

 Installing Integration Services